LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Implementing a measurement framework to evaluate model performance
 - Creating prompt templates to standardize interactions with AI models
 - Focusing on writing continuation as the first AI feature prototype
-- Designing context handling strategies for novel-length content
+- Implementing context handling strategies for novel-length content
-- Planning caching mechanisms for performance and cost optimization
+- Using caching mechanisms for performance and cost optimization
 - Considering token limitations in prompt design and context management
 - Implementing a hybrid approach combining prompt engineering with fine-tuning
 - Planning rate limiting and fallback strategies for API usage